apache/systemds/spark-batch-mode.md

 # Recommended Spark Configuration Settings

-For best performance, we recommend setting the following flags when running SystemML with Spark:
+For best performance, we recommend setting the following configuration value when running SystemML with Spark:
-`--conf spark.driver.maxResultSize=0 --conf spark.akka.frameSize=128`.
+`--conf spark.driver.maxResultSize=0`.

 # Examples